harshit-raj10a/harshit-raj10a/HarshitRaj_DL_Assignment.md

 There are 16 layers in this in which there is **one input layer** and **one output layer** and **14 hidden layers**.
 All the layers consist of nodes and those noes holds the value after calculation
 ### INPUT LAYER
 The input layer is starting layer of nueral layer.
-It
+It takes the input from the data base (data feature is the actuall input) and then the processing of the that input is done in further layers.
+The no. of features decide the no. of nodes in the input layer For example if there are **F** no. of feature then there will be **F** no. of nodes in input layers

 ![Nueral Netwokk image](https://icdn.digitaltrends.com/image/digitaltrends/artificial_neural_network_1-327x238.jpg)